TechonomicsInc/equinox/README.md

 ## What's all this fuzz about?

-Equinox is a framework that helps you keep your code lean and clean while creating chatbots with discordgo.
+Equinox is a framework that helps you to keep your code lean and clean while creating chatbots with discordgo.
 This is achieved by moving the hard stuff like caching, message parsing, event handling and friends into the background.
 All that's left are you, your modules, beautiful code and your imagination.